Pediatric Sedation Service

-The Pediatric Sedation Service provides sedation for inpatient and outpatient procedures performed at NC Children’s Hospital.
+The Pediatric Sedation Service provides sedation for inpatient and outpatient procedures performed at North Carolina Children’s Hospital and has been designated as a Center of Excellence in Pediatric Sedation.
 Our team of pediatric anesthesiologists, pediatric nurse practitioners, and pediatric sedation nurses provide safe and effective care following the latest American of Society of Anesthesiologists guidelines.
 We provided sedation for 2,500 procedures last year.
 Below you will find some general information about pediatric sedation and the experience you should expect if your child is scheduled for a procedure or diagnostic study with NC Children’s Hospital Pediatric Sedation.
 Haga clic aquí para este documento en Español.

 What is pediatric sedation?